-Whip up your own restaurant-quality sockeye salmon recipe at home with this Crispy Sockeye Salmon with Honey Lemon Butter Sauce!
-It's a delicious take on one of my favorite fish dishes in Reykjavik, Iceland and I can't wait for you to try it.
+Whip up your own restaurant-quality sockeye salmon recipe at home with this Crispy Sockeye Salmon Recipe with Honey Lemon Butter Sauce!
+Follow my easy techniques and this foolproof recipe will be on the table and impressing everyone in under 30 minutes.

-In the dead of winter, 2023, I ventured to Iceland in search of the Northern Lights.
+In the dead of winter, 2023, I ventured to Reykjavik in search of the Northern Lights.
 The aurora borealis never made an appearance.
-But this amazing fish dish entered my life and I've never been the same!
+But this amazing fish dish from local restaurant Messinn made the trip worth every shivering moment!

 The sauce in this salmon recipe is so simple to make but distinctive and craveable.
 The honey adds the perfect touch of sweetness and the almonds contribute great texture.